-My life was reduced to bare minimum mode plus this one extra task each day.
-Making these sandwiches took me multiple times getting off the couch with rests in between to get it done.
+My life was reduced to the bare minimum mode plus this one extra task each day.
+Making these sandwiches took me multiple times to get off the couch with rests in between to get it done.
 I would get up and take everything out of the fridge.
 Rest.
 Put the peanut butter on.
 Rest.
 Jelly.
 Rest.
 Sandwiches into sandwich bags.
 Rest.
 Put everything away.
 Long rest.

 Jesus speaks encouraging words to us when our acts of service feel insignificant and unneeded.
 In the gospel of Luke, we find the story of the widow’s mite.

 “As Jesus looked up, he saw the rich putting their gifts into the temple treasury.
 He also saw a poor widow put in two very small copper coins.
 ‘Truly I tell you,’ he said, ‘this poor widow has put in more than all the others.
 All these people gave their gifts out of their wealth, but she out of her poverty put in all she had to live on.’”
 (Luke 21:1-4 NIV)